 Our procurement approach

 All ESPO products, whether sourced through our catalogue or via call-off on one of our frameworks, are awarded within a full tendering activity.
-This is conducted in full accordance with UK and EU procurement regulations.
+This is conducted in full accordance with UK procurement regulations.

 - Range evaluation involves two stages, qualifying and award; those offers that meet the qualifying criteria are then scored against the award criteria.
-As a public buying organisation, we can legally conclude compliant frameworks as part of our responsibility under EU and UK procurement regulations.
+As a public buying organisation, we can legally conclude compliant frameworks as part of our responsibility under UK procurement regulations.

 - The qualifying criteria includes assessment of the following; compliance of bid, insurance levels, track record, experience and technical & professional ability, sustainable sourcing, environmental, social and economic impacts, price, quality, business continuity plans, financial stability compliance with Public Contract Regulations and terms and conditions.